BattlezoneScrapField/Substance-3D-Painter-Export-Presets/README.md

 - Bake Texture-Maps (AO, etc)
 - Export Textures into BZCC (Diffuse, Normal, SpecGloss, Emissive)

-**_The information to make and save these presets were given by various BZCC Community Members.
+**_The information to make and save these presets were given by various BZ Community Members.
 Those had prior knowledge with Substance Painter, so all credit is due to them.
 Thank you to those for sharing the knowledge that has gotten us all this far._**

 <br>

 ## Getting Started

 ### Downloading Preset Files:
-You can browse or download the specific presets as you wish in the [Releases](https://github.com/LordBramster/BZCC-Substance-Painter-Export-Presets/releases) tab.
+You can browse or download the specific presets as you wish in the `Releases` tab.
 Or, you can download them as listed below:
 - [Height-Normals Preset](BZCC-Height-Normals-Export.spexp)
 - [SpecGloss Maps Preset](BZCC-PBR-SpecGloss-Export.spexp)